apoudelnd/apoudelnd.github.io/_pages/about.md

 ======
 <b>06.2020</b> : Accepted a full-time position as a Data Analyst at PeopleShores PBC.

-<b>02.2020</b> : Started working as a Research Assistant to Dr. Ruihong Huang at Texas A&M University as a part of Natural Language Processing Group.
+<b>02.2020</b> : Started working as a Research Assistant to Prof. Ruihong Huang at Texas A&M University as a part of Natural Language Processing Group.

 <b>12.2019</b> : Earned Bachelor's Degree from The University of Mississippi.